-Review sessions will be held on Fridays from [TIME TBA].
+Review sessions will be held on Fridays from 8:30am to 10:00am.
 The schedule and the material that will be covered is above.
 Any materials covered in review sessions will be posted on Canvas.
 Our TA team will be responsible for running the review sessions, common to all clusters.
 You can schedule office hours with your cluster TA by email; they should be the first point of contact for queries about grading or assignments.